mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 https://stackoverflow.com/questions/17872913/carousel-indicators-not-showing-up-on-white-background-on-slides-custom-style-o

 Used https://wpshout.com/quick-guides/create-text-outline-css/ to create a black outline border on the navbar title "Third Eye Blind" to create separation from the background upon landing and scrolling the page.

+Testing
+Deleted background-attachment: fixed in my css for both background images.
+They were showing up on my iphone as 'zoomed in' and pixelated.
+So I deleted that, and reloaded the page on my iphone 6 and it rendered correctly.